Lab-Brat/labbrat.net/content/blog/send_emails_from_terminal.md

 ## Intro
 This article will show how to set-up a local email relay on a Linux machine with `msmtp` to send emails through Gmail.
-2 approaches will be show - first one will use `msmtp` and `App Password`, the second one will use `msmtp` and `mailctl` to use OAuth 2.0 instead of passwords.
-Both of the methods will require a Google account.
+2 approaches will be shown:
+1. Simple approach: `msmtp` and `App Password`.
+2. More complex approach with `msmtp` and `mailctl` that uses OAuth 2.0 instead of a password.

+Both of the methods will require a Google account and some patience since there will be some jumping through hoops to obtain correct credentials.

 ## Configuration